whisperity/lfpython/README.md

 Syntax
 ------

-The code given to `lpython` is generally the same as normal Python code, except for a few key differences:
+The code given to `pysln` is generally the same as normal Python code, except for a few key differences:

  * **Lines are terminated by `;` (semicolon)**, instead of a newline.
 Newlines still work, but the entire idea is to not deal with newlines.
  * Due to not dealing with newlines and whitespace, the indentation-based "scoping" is also side-stepped: